locustio/locust/docs/running-locust-distributed.rst

 ``--expect-workers=X``
 ----------------------

-Used when starting the master node with ``--no-web``.
+Used when starting the master node with ``--headless``.
 The master node will then wait until X worker nodes has connected before the test is started.